See where we can be your feasibility, design & development partner

 Investors with single family non-owner occupied properties can leverage SB 9 to permit an additional “primary” home on their parcel.
 Owner occupancy is only required for lot subdivisions.

-Most singly family zoned blank lots in California are eligible for SB 1123
+• Most multifamily family zoned properties in California are eligible for SB 684.

 Developers and investors can leverage SB 1123 to create up to 10 new small lots, to turn one single family blank lot into 10 separately sellable fee-simple homes by-right.